flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 ### Announcements

 !!! important "Customizations"
-    Due to limitations with MSFS audio configurations adding user customizable announcements/sounds is not easily possible.
+    Due to limitations with MSFS audio configurations, adding user customizable announcements/sounds is not easily possible.

-If this setting is enabled the following crew announcements are played.
+If this setting is enabled, the following crew announcements are played.

 | Trigger                                    | Audio Played                                    |     Speaker      |
 |:-------------------------------------------|:------------------------------------------------|:----------------:|